 Saffran, We tried out Saffran as it was close to The Arctic Comfort Hotel and we were away from the city centre.
 They do a range of pizza and spicey foods to take away.
 We ate in and it was pleasant and affordable.

-If you are on a budget, self catering will help.
-Bonus supermarkets are dotted around Reykjavik and are a good affordable [ish] option.
-A meat or fish soupy lunch with bread can be pretty filling.
-A pizza dinner is pretty well priced, or you can grab a hotdog or two at the Baejarins Beztu stand in the old town not far from the harbour.
-Icelandic Street Food mentioned above is about as cheap as you can get in Reykjavik.
+Self catering will save you loads and Bonus supermarkets are dotted around Reykjavik and are a good affordable [ish] option.
+A meat or fish soupy lunch with bread in a cafe can be pretty filling.
+A pizza dinner is pretty well priced and the Flatey pizza’s are excellent.
+You can grab a hotdog or two at the Baejarins Beztu stand in the old town not far from the harbour.
 Petrol stations often sell hot food to take away or eat in and they can be a good option too.